-As tech advances rapidly across the Middle East, businesses are also experiencing an increase in cyber attacks and traditional companies with legacy systems are in need of new solutions to support their digital transformations and keep their systems secure.
-This is opening up huge opportunities for entrepreneurs, especially in the UAE where the cybersecurity sector is expected to reach \$1.07b by 2029.
+As tech advances rapidly across the Middle East, businesses While Dubai offers a pro-business regulatory environment, are also experiencing an increase in cyber attacks and navigating the intricacies of local laws and regulations can be traditional companies with legacy systems are in need of new daunting.
+Founders Law, which offers frictionless, relationshipsolutions to support their digital transformations and keep driven legal support specifically for tech founders in the UK, is their systems secure.
+This is opening up huge opportunities for now looking to Dubai to expand its operations and support entrepreneurs, especially in the UAE where the cybersecurity more scaling companies as they develop, protect, launch, and sector is expected to reach \$1.07b by 2029. scale pioneering products and services.
+DUBAI TECH: THE ROAD TO 2033